-2. Temperature: Temperature is one of the important indexes that affect the degradation rate of organic matter, microbial activity and chemical reaction rate in electroplating wastewater.
+Temperature is one of the important indexes that affect the degradation rate of organic matter, microbial activity and chemical reaction rate in electroplating wastewater.
 Reasonable temperature control can improve the efficiency of wastewater treatment, reduce energy consumption, and ensure that the wastewater treatment effect is up to standard.
-In general, the temperature of electroplating wastewater is controlled at 15-35 ° C.
+In general, the temperature of electroplating wastewater is controlled at 15-35 °C.

-3. Suspended matter: refers to solid particulate matter suspended in water.
+Suspended solids refer to solid particulate matter suspended in water.
 By monitoring suspended matter, the electroplating wastewater treatment process can be optimized in a timely manner, the removal efficiency of suspended matter can be improved, the treatment cost can be reduced, and the stable operation of the wastewater treatment system and the compliance of wastewater discharge can be ensured.

 Rm.
 1208, Building B, Huixin IBC, No. 1 Zhang Bayi Road, High-tech Zone, Xi'an, Shaanxi, China